lejunyang/lun/README.md

 # Web components based on Vue3

-- Based on custom elements ([Vue3 defineCustomElement](https://vuejs.org/guide/extras/web-components.html)) and shadow DOM, works with all frameworks
+- Based on custom elements ([Vue3 defineCustomElement](https://vuejs.org/guide/extras/web-components.html)) and shadow DOM, works with all frameworks(maybe)
-- Provides abundant global static and dynamic configurations, easy to customize not only CSS but also many behaviors
+- Provides abundant global static and dynamic configurations, easy to customize not only CSS but also many internal behaviors
-- Provides a beautiful preset theme based on @radix/theme
+- Provides a beautiful preset theme based on @radix/theme, out-of-box dark mode and responsive ui support

 ## Why